 Stand with your feet shoulder-width apart.
 Place a dumbbell over each shoulder.
 Lower into a shallow squat.
 Then lift the weights overhead as you drive up through your shoulders.
 Finish with your arms fully extended.
 Last, return to the start under control.

-To get the maximum benefits from exercise, it is necessary to perform the exercise correctly.
+To get the maximum benefits from exercise, it is necessary to perform it correctly.
 In addition, you must follow the following tips to avoid any injury:

 - Squatting too low is a common mistake in the push press.
-You only need to decrease the point where you can erupt up and into the activity.
+You only need to decrease the time you can erupt into the press.
 Bend your knees just a little.
 Then drive up as hard as you can.
-With modest weights, this could be enough to lift the bar without exerting extra effort.
+Also, this could be enough to lift the bar with modest weights without exerting extra effort.

 - Maintain a narrow grip.
 Keep your forearms upright beneath the bar.
 However, if you squeeze the bar hard before lifting, an action known as irradiation occurs.
-This means you’ll stimulate the surrounding muscles more.
+Thus, this means you’ll stimulate the surrounding muscles more.